Haipm26/demo-github/README.md

 - **Customizable QR Codes**: Adjust size, margin, colors, dots style, corners, background, and add a logo.
 - **Authentication**: Log in with Google OAuth via Supabase for secure user management.
-- **History Tracking**: Save generated QR codes to a user's history with edit and delete options.
+- **History Tracking**: Save generated QR codes to a user's history with options to:
+- **Edit URL**: Modify the destination URL associated with a QR code without changing the QR code itself (e.g., update the redirect target while keeping the QR image intact).
 - **Scan Tracking**: Optionally track the number of scans for each QR code using a redirect mechanism.
 - **State Persistence**: Save and load QR code settings using `sessionStorage`.
 - **File Validation**: Upload custom logos with validation for PNG, JPEG, and WEBP formats.